Thank you for your message. We will contact you shortly.

 Real assets have historically exhibited greater ability to hedge inflation than the broader equity and fixed income markets.
 Real assets have generally offered stronger returns during periods when inflation is rising.

 In general, inflation increases as economic activity accelerates.
 In such an environment, commodity prices tend to rise in conjunction with inflation, as demand for goods increases with gains in consumption and building activity.
 Infrastructure and real estate also tend to have a positive correlation with inflation.
 When the prices for goods and labor costs increase, the replacement costs for these types of assets also increase.
 Additionally, many infrastructure assets have a direct tie to inflation measures such as the Consumer Price Index (CPI) in their contracts or concessions.

 Real estate companies often structure leases with rent escalators that increase the rent over the life of the lease.
 In both cases, these structures are used to grow cash flows in an attempt to account for the potential effects of inflation.

 Competitive total return potential

 In addition, infrastructure has also offered a higher return with similar or less risk.
-And while global real estate has demonstrated more risk than broader domestic and international equities, it has provided more return per unit of risk than each of those groups.
+And while global real estate has demonstrated more risk than broader non-U.S. equities, it has provided more return per unit of risk than the broader set.

 Overall, infrastructure and global real estate equities have provided competitive risk-adjusted returns compared to U.S. equities and stronger risk-adjusted returns than non-U.S. equities.